 - Classic Oreos – The crushed Oreos look just like dirt!
-In a good way.

 - Cream Cheese – Softened to room temperature.